scholer/actionista-todoist/actionista/todoist/README.md

 	  labels=awaiting,devtest -commit -filter content startswith "Test" -print "{content}"

+### Rename a task:

+To rename an existing task, first select it using one or more filters, then use the `-rename` action.
+For example:

+	$ todoist-action-cli -label devtest -content "Test task 1435" -sort -print -rename "Test task 1850" -commit

+Then check that it has been renamed:

+	$ todoist-action-cli -label devtest -content "Test task *" -sort -print

 ### Showing changes before they are submitted:

 If you are curious about what changes will be submitted to the server, you can see them before you `-commit`,